sebastiencouture/Recurve/README.md

 ### Flux-Rest

-REST implementation for use with the Flux architecture, builds on the `http` service.
+REST implementation for use with the Flux architecture.
+Builds on the `http` service.

 * [rest](src/flux-rest/flux-rest.js)